 1. Does placing the implants hurt?

-During the surgical procedure appropriate anesthetics are used to keep you comfortable.
+During the surgical procedure appropriate anesthetics are used to keep you comfortable and without pain.
 Following implant placement most patients feel the need for medication designed to relieve discomfort the day of the surgery.
 Few patients need this type of medication for more than 24-48 hours.

 2. Are implants expensive?

 Yes, if done correctly.
 The time it takes to properly plan the case, place, and restore the implant(s) is greater than that required for most other dental procedures.
 This means that the average implant may be more expensive than the average fixed bridge.
 One should consider, however, that the average implant lasts far longer than the average bridge and that implants add back the strength lost when a tooth is removed.
 Other forms of restorations do not.

 3. How long will it take until I can get my teeth?